 - Social isolation.
 Similarly, social isolation will also often cause depression and provide triggers for substance use.
-For some it may serve as a way to fit in or as social lubricant with new communities.
+For some, it may serve as a way to fit in or as a social lubricant with new communities.

 These main factors also frequently combine with the aforementioned; genetics, household tension and violence, underperformance, and more.
 Still, if you’re wondering if your substance use can spiral out of control and develop into abuse, those should serve as warning signs.

 Before concluding, it is vital to stress that relapse is very common during crack cocaine rehabilitation.
-While our specialists will diligently monitor your progress while in our care, you may look out for signs of relapse post-treatment and seek help if you do.
+While our specialists will diligently monitor your progress and be there for you while in our care, you may look out for signs of relapse post-treatment and seek help if you do.
 WebMD identifies 6 primary warning signs of relapse: